piyushg9794/Whitehat-Sr/README.md

-# Whitehat-Leaderboard
+# Whitehat-Sr
-Leaderboard for community members
+A portal for technical community of IIIT Pune

+## To test on local machine

+Run `npm start` on terminal